 Office: BH 418

-My research examines the neurobiological basis of drug abuse using a rodent model.
-I currently have two research areas.
-The first research area is examining the neural structures that contribute to elevated drug use in rats.
-Rats who are highly responsive to novel stimuli or who are raised in an isolated environment are more sensitive to drugs of abuse.
-I use locomotor activity, self-administration, and brain microinfusions to determine the brain areas that may contribute to the elevated responding in these rats.
-The second area of research is examining the effects of emotion on drug taking behavior in rats.
-Fear and stress elevate drug taking behavior.
-I am investigating the brain areas that may contribute to this elevation in a context that has previously been paired with a stressful stimulus in differentially reared rats.
-Both my research areas are attempting to determine the neuronal structures that contribute to drug taking behavior in order to develop methods to decrease drug use using both behavioral and neurobiological techniques.
+My research examines the neurobiological basis of drug use using a rodent model.
+I examine the neural structures that contribute to reward sensitivity in rats.
+Rats who are more responsive to novel stimuli or who are raised in an isolated environment are more sensitive to drug and non-drug rewards.
+Conversely, rats who are less responsive to novel stimuli or who are raised in an enriched environment are less sensitive to drug and non-drug rewards.
+I use locomotor activity, self-administration, brain microinfusions, and a variety of behavioral measures to determine the brain areas that may contribute to the differential response to rewards.
+My research is attempting to determine the neuronal mechanisms that contribute to drug taking behavior in order to develop methods to decrease drug use using both behavioral and neurobiological techniques.

 I received my Ph.D. in Experimental Psychology from the University of Vermont in 2002 under the supervision of Dr. Bruce Kapp.
 My dissertation examined how Pavlovian conditioned stimuli affect the processing of sensory information.
 From 2002 to 2004, I was a postdoctoral scholar in the Department of Psychology at the University of Kentucky under the supervision of Dr. Michael Bardo.
 My postdoctoral research examined individual differences in amphetamine self-administration in the rat.